How Cold Affects Our Eyes: Effects and Protection

 • Drink plenty of water to support the tear film

-• Using artificial tears for dry eyes
+• Use artificial tears for dry eyes

 • Limit exposure to dry heating